kushagramahajan/kushagramahajan.github.io/content/pages/projects.md

 <br>
 <h2>EmuARM Emulator [<a href="http://www.cse.iitd.ac.in/~srsarangi/files/software/emuarm/emuarm-src.zip">code</a>] [<a href="http://www.cse.iitd.ac.in/~srsarangi/files/software/emuarm/emuarm-manual.pdf">manual</a>] [<a href="http://www.cse.iitd.ac.in/~srsarangi/files/software/emuarm/emuArm.jar">software</a>]</h2>
 <h4> Prof. Smruti Sarangi, IIT Delhi</h4>
-<p>An Emulator for compiling, running and debugging assembly programs with both ARM and THUMB architectures; key features include breakpoints, memory and jump mappings, step into and step over functionality, and GUI and command line compile and run options.
-The emulator is currently deployed in IIT Delhi, IIT Madras, IIT Patna, University of Adelaide, and other institutions.</p>
+<p>An Emulator for compiling, running and debugging assembly programs with both ARM and THUMB architectures; key features include breakpoints, memory and jump mappings, step into and step over functionality, and GUI and command line compile and run options. <b>The emulator is currently deployed in IIT Delhi, IIT Madras, IIT Patna, University of Adelaide, and other institutions.</b></p>

 <br>